Updated: 10 hours ago

 9: Editing with consistency is key

-10: Invest in a good camera lense For those that aren’t shooting on their phone.
+10: Invest in a good camera lens For those that aren’t shooting on their phone.
 Often people are too concerned about getting the best camera for photos.
-But the real game changer is good glass.
+But the real game-changer is good glass.
 You won’t be surprised to find that a nice lens will almost cost more than the camera body itself.
 The nifty-fifty 50mm is a good lens to start with and won’t break your budget.

 Like any of the tips?
 Used them?
 Please DO tag me @flavourjourney so I can check out your food travel shot!
 If you have questions go ahead and comment below in this post or drop me a DM on my Instagram.

 Author and Food Travel Writer Yone Liau from Flavour Journey is a Food Photographer, Food Stylist, and Foodie Blogger from Taipei, Taiwan.
 Discover more about Taiwan and other places on the Flavour Journey Site or follow Flavour Journey on Instagram!